OutpostUniverse/OPHD/README.md

 A: Yes.
 After the first time the game runs, an automatically generated configuration file is saved in the 'data' folder ('data/config.xml').
 Open this file in a text editor, look for the line that says 'skip-splash' and change 'value' from 'false' to 'true'.

+**Q: The keybindings for movement (WASD) don't work well on my keyboard layout, can this be changed?**

+A: At the moment no; keybindings are hard coded.
+This will, however, change in the future to configurable keybindings.

 **Q: I have a question that's not answered here.
 How can I get help?**

 A: You can visit The Outpost Universe's Forums (http://forum.outpost2.net) and visit the Main Projects forum.